phanumat/Documentation/architecture/index.rst

 Hubs and Locations
 ------------------

-To efficiently manage performance, the SmartThings platform scales its cloud server architecture horizontally with *sharding*.
+To efficiently manage performance, the PEA HiVE platform scales its cloud server architecture horizontally with *sharding*.
 Sharding helps reduce the latency between the Hub and the cloud, and handles increasing capacity.
-As a developer you must note the impact of sharding on how you work with the SmartThings IDE.
+As a developer you must note the impact of sharding on how you work with the PEA HiVE IDE.

-When you first install SmartThings app on your mobile phone, create your user account and claim your Hub, the SmartThings platform automatically assigns your Hub to the Location and connects your Location/Hub to a particular shard.
+When you first install PEA HiVE app on your mobile phone, create your user account and claim your Hub, the PEA HiVE platform automatically assigns your Hub to the Location and connects your Location/Hub to a particular shard.
 Before starting your development, you must note that:

-- Your Location/Hub is connected to a *specific* SmartThings shard, based on the geographical location of the Hub, and,
+- Your Location/Hub is connected to a *specific* PEA HiVE shard, based on the geographical location of the Hub, and,
 - You must ensure that you are logged into the URL of this specific shard on IDE.
 Since the Location is always connected to the correct shard URL, you can do this by clicking on your Location from "My Locations" page after you log in.

 .. note::